austozi/docker-podcast-server/README.md

 # Podcast Server

-I'm no coder and this is a hacky solution that I put together to solve a problem I had.
+I am no coder and this is a hacky solution that I put together to solve a problem I had.
 I wanted a selfhosted media downloader and podcast feed generator because some of my favourite shows did not provide a podcast feed.

 This application will: